Skip to main content Skip to secondary navigation

 • Each proposal must have at least one faculty member as a principal investigator

-• The intellectual property must have been disclosed to Stanford’s Office of Technology Licensing (OTL) (See: Submit an Invention)
+• The project must have a clearly identifiable innovation component that has been previously disclosed to Stanford’s Office of Technology Licensing (OTL) (See: Submit an Invention)

 Examples of activities eligible for funding include, but are not limited to: